ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### SE
 * Message for Josepin , I have found that eel_lfs_code is missing in some rows (see attached).
 What should I include?.
 Answer from Josephine: "Also, if lifestage is also missing in certain places, that too would be because it’s missing in the original file, i.e. in the data we get from Swam.
 This is not an easy fix problem but Swam are at least aware that their data is far from perfect and they are working on improving their database, but that does not help us now.
 I’m sorry I don’t have a better answer to this…".
 So I have deleted the rows that do not contain life stage
 * Message for Josepin : we are reviewing  the data sent by each country before the meeting.
 In this way, I have realized that you have two values for June 2018 for S and F. Can you check that please?.
-WAITING FOR THE ANSWEr
+ANSWER, you have to add the two values for F. Done

 # SEASONALITY